GaneshSPatil/helloWorld/README.md

 # helloWorld

-A simple helloWorld repository to used to demonstrate GoCD pipeline.
+A simple helloWorld repository used to demonstrate GoCD pipeline.